zaki-ananda/CloudstackInstallScript/README.md

 Prerequisites:
 1. Root Privileges: Make sure root privileges is enabled
-2. Required Packages: Please install the following packages before you launch the script: `packages=("openssh-server" "sudo" "intel-microcode" "mysql-server" "qemu-system-x86" "nfs-kernel-server" "quota" "bridge-utils" "libvirt-daemon-system" "uuid" "iptables-persistent" "netplan.io")`
+2. Required Packages: Please install the following packages before you launch the script: `sudo apt-get install "openssh-server" "sudo" "intel-microcode" "mysql-server" "qemu-system-x86" "nfs-kernel-server" "quota" "bridge-utils" "libvirt-daemon-system" "uuid" "iptables-persistent" "netplan.io"`
-3. NTP and SSH: Please make sure NTP Service active and SSH Configuration are adjusted to allow root login.
+3. NTP and SSH: Please make sure NTP Service active and SSH Configuration are adjusted to allow root password-based login.
-4. Internet Connections: Obviously, you need to be connected to the internet in order to access cloudstack server.
+4. Internet Connections: Obviously, you need to be connected to the internet in order to access cloudstack repository.